-Occassionally we’re asked what is the most important thing that Indianapolis area homeowner's can do to protect their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the most important thing that Indianapolis area homeowner's can do to protect their air conditioning and heating system between their seasonal tune-ups?
 That’s an easy one; remember to change the heating and air conditioning air filter.
 Replacing furnace and return air filters is extremely important to the proper performance of your HVAC system, as well as your home's air quality.
 Research suggests that indoor air pollution is in the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
 Changing the air filters is not all that hard for most Indianapolis homeowners, but there are often two hurdles to actually getting it done:

 - Knowing just how often to replace your furnace or air conditioner filter.

 - Remembering to change air filters when needed.

 When To Change Your Air Filters

 Most filters have a recommended guideline on the packaging.
 It may instruct "Lasts up to 3 months" or "Change filter every 90 days".
 Check out the filters at the store and you'll notice that some are meant to only last one month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be changed once every 6-12 months.
 The industry standard seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
 If the filter is dirty, change it!
 A dirty air filter can contribute or cause damage to pricey components, like your compressor, so it's recommended to change it out more often than neglect it.
 If you want to stick to the manufacturer's recommended limit, we suggest writing the date on the filter when you swap it out, and setting a reminder for yourself in your phone or on a calendar.
 Keep in mind that your filter manufacturer may have a different recommendation from your HVAC unit manufacturer.